How to choose a perfect name for a chatbot

 What is a bot?
 First of all, it’s the work, not the name.
 Choosing the best name for a bot is hardly helpful if its performance leaves much to be desired.
 The name is important, but it’s not a bot itself.

 The chatbot has to work precisely the way you want it to.
 Make sure that.

 The settings and choice of scenario are critical.
 You’ll get a decrease in site traffic instead of an increase in conversion if:

 - the bot is too intrusive and annoys customers;

 - it can’t give the correct information quickly.

-Creating a chatbot is a complicated matter, but if you try it – here is a piece of advice.
-You also can use our Leadbot campaigns for online businesses.
+Creating a chatbot is a complicated matter, but if you try it — here is a piece of advice.
+You can also use our Leadbot campaigns for online businesses.

 If you prefer professional and flexible solutions and don’t want to spend a lot of time creating a chatbot, use our Leadbot.
-For example, its effectiveness has been proven in practice by LeadGen App with its 30% grew in sales.
+For example, its effectiveness has been proven in practice by LeadGen App with its 30% growth in sales.